daytonn/Minteresting/README.md

 ### Theme

-Theme based on the original Blackboard theme for TextMate.
-Features a soft, dark brown color that is easy on the eyes for long coding sessions.
+Theme based on the [Neopolitan](https://github.com/daytonn/Neopolitan) theme.
+Features a charcoal color that is easy on the eyes for long coding sessions.
 Hot pink comments beg to be deleted or read.

 ### Color scheme